dhavalpur0hit/monkey-wiki/Development.md

 This means setting up an environment with Linux 32/64 bit with Python installed and a Windows 64 bit machine with developer tools + 32/64 bit python versions.

 # Monkey Island
 The Monkey Island is a Python backend React frontend project.
 Similar to the agent, the backend's requirements are listed in the matching [requirements.txt](https://github.com/guardicore/monkey/blob/master/monkey_island/requirements.txt).
-To setup a working front environment, install the npm packages listed in the [package.json](https://github.com/guardicore/monkey/blob/master/monkey_island/cc/ui/package.json) file.
+To setup a working front environment, run the instructions listed in the [readme.txt](https://github.com/guardicore/monkey/blob/master/monkey_island/readme.txt)